docker-library/docs/znc/content.md

 The port should match the port you used during `--makeconf`.
 Note that 6667 is often blocked by web browsers, and therefore is not recommended.

-If you use any external module, put the .cpp, .py or .pl file to `/znc-data/modules` (you may need to create that directory).
+If you use any external module, put the .cpp, .py or .pm file to `/znc-data/modules` (you may need to create that directory).